• Send Us a Message

 1) Make 5 Squares

-a) Attach two S (purple) Additions to your 24" ruler.
-They extend the cutting edge by ½".
+a) The S (purple) Addition extends the cutting edge by ½".

 b) Cut strips, then turn them 90º to make squares.